ksoze84/useStateHandler/README.md

 * Heavy functions are not instantiated in every render.
 Forget about using useCallback, useReducer and custom hooks.
 * Helps to maintain logic from render separate.

 This is not a hook meant to replace useState.
-But rather, useStateHandler must be used alongside another hooks, especially useEffect.
+But rather, useStateHandler frequently is used alongside another hooks, especially useEffect.

 Minimal and simple code.
 Small footprint and low impact in React's cycles.